Student life and mental health

-- Keep in touch – make the effort to be the one who stays in contact.
+- Keep in touch – make the effort to stay in contact.
 Even if they appear very busy, they are likely to appreciate the effort.

-- Make time to be together – visiting them where they are studying can give you the opportunity to understand more about their new life and feel more engaged.
-For some, student life can be busy, so finding dates that work might require patience and flexibility.
+- Make time to be together – if they've moved away, visit them where they are studying.
+This can give you the opportunity to understand more about their new life.
+But accept that for some, student life can be busy.
+So be patient and flexible to find dates that work.

 - Ask them how they are doing – it doesn't have to be a serious conversation about mental health, but most people will appreciate being asked.
-If you are worried about how they are doing, creating time and space for an honest answer (go for a walk or do a joint activity such as crafting or even washing up) can help.
+If you're worried about how they're doing, creating time and space for an honest answer can help.
+This could be while going for a walk, doing a joint activity such as crafting or even washing up.

 From the second my parents found out about my illness, everything was about supporting me but also trying to get things back to normal for me, and never about holding me back.
 They gave me endless support.

-- Take an interest – try asking them about what they're working on at the moment or about their course.
+- Take an interest – ask them about what they're working on at the moment or about their course.

-- Give them space – if they have left home for the first time, remember that being a student is part of a process of gaining independence and growing up.
-It is natural that they don’t want to tell you everything.
+- Give them space – if they've left home for the first time, remember that being a student is part of a process of gaining independence and growing up.
+It's natural that they may not want to tell you everything.

-- Offer practical help – offer help with a routine task, such as preparing or cooking food.
-This sort of thing will really be appreciated, and save them time and stress.
+- Offer practical help, especially if you're nearby – for example, help with a routine task, such as preparing or cooking food.

-- Remember that studying can feel like a job – while they may not be going to a full time job, studying can take up a lot of time, involve long hours in lectures or busy work placements.
+- Remember that studying can feel like a job – while they may not be going to a full time job, studying can take up a lot of time.
+It can involve long hours in lectures or busy work placements.
 Try to understand that they can feel under a lot of pressure, and offer them support.

 Understand that student life isn't a walk in the park for everyone and it isn't necessarily the 'time of your life'.

-- Look after yourself - supporting someone else can have an impact on your own mental health.
-For more information, see:
+Supporting someone else can have an impact on your own mental health.
+For more information see:

 This information was published in March 2023.
 We will revise it in 2026.